Robbing The Link Vault orange

 You can read more about Wisepopsā€™ guest posting strategy in this blog post.

-Directories and Forums
+Directories and forums

 Links from directories and forums are unlikely to affect your rankings much.